Benelli's new adventure tourer TRK 251 launched in India; check details

 Features

-The new adventure tourer Benelli TRK 251's, which is the sibling of the TRK tribe, design features are stylish high-set twin headlights, visible steel trestle frame, ultra-comfortable riding ergonomics, plush seats, and an upswept chrome exhaust pipe.
+The new adventure tourer Benelli TRK 251's, which is the sibling of the TRK 502 and TRK 502X, design features are stylish high-set twin headlights, visible steel trestle frame, ultra-comfortable riding ergonomics, plush seats, and an upswept chrome exhaust pipe.

 The Benelli TRK 251 will be offered in three colour options – Glossy White, Glossy Black and Glossy Grey.